fcantor/photogallery/README.md

-# Lens Locked
+# PhotoGallery

 An awesome photo gallery application written in Go!
+[Still in the works]